jhuapl-boss/boss-manage/docs/TagAndMerge.md

 * https://github.com/aplmicrons/spdb.git
 * https://github.com/jhuapl-boss/ingest-client
 * https://github.com/jhuapl-boss/ndingest
-* https://github.com/jhuapl-boss/ndio.git (ndio is not a sub-module, but also needs tagging)
+* https://github.com/jhuapl-boss/intern.git (intern is not a sub-module, but also needs tagging)
+* https://github.com/jhuapl-boss/ingest_test.git (not a sub-module, but also needs tagging)

 If you don't have the repository already cloned